Naezy

-Naved Shaikh (born 10 August 1993), better known by his stage name Naezy, is an Indian rapper from Mumbai, Maharashtra, who first broke into mainstream rap with the song "Mere Gully Mein" featuring fellow rapper DIVINE.
+Naved Shaikh (born 1993), professionally known as Naezy, is an Indian rapper, songwriter from Mumbai, Maharashtra, who first broke into mainstream rap with the song "Mere Gully Mein" (from the movie Gully Boy), featuring fellow rapper DIVINE.
 A fictional version of his character has been portrayed by Ranveer Singh in the Zoya Akhtar-directed 2019 musical film Gully Boy.
 He made his film debut with the hit song "Birju" from the 2015 film Hey Bro, the music video for which featured celebrated Bollywood actors Amitabh Bachchan, Akshay Kumar, Hrithik Roshan, Ajay Devgn, as well as choreographer Prabhu Deva, with the film's lead actor Ganesh Acharya.

+In 2024, Naezy was a contestant on the reality TV show Big Boss OTT Season 3, finishing as the runner-up.

 Early life

-Naved Shaikh was born 10 August 1993 in Kurla, Mumbai, India.
-His father is Shaid Raza and mother Farhin Fatma.
+Naved Shaikh was born in 1993 in Kurla, Mumbai, India.
+His father is Shahid Raza and mother Farhin Raza.
+His family originates from Amravati, where he still has relatives.
+He was raised by his mom as his father works in Dubai.
 He grew up in a tenement for the impoverished working class called Ram Bachan Chawl, located in the neighbourhood of Kurla, Mumbai.
-He comes from a lower-middle-class family.

 He was raised as a troubled child mostly by his mother as his father was employed overseas.
 After a run-in with the law as a juvenile he directed his energies in creative expression of his and others' life struggles.

-He completed his T.Y.BSC from Guru Nanak Khalsa College, Matunga, where he met his rapper friend Neykhil Naik aka NCube and formed a collective called The Schizophrenics.
+He completed his T.Y.
+B.Sc from Guru Nanak Khalsa College, Matunga, where he met his rapper friend Neykhil Naik aka NCube and formed a collective called The Schizophrenics.